-Children with particular needs will be challenged and motivated by differentiated work given by the teacher appropriate to their needs.
+Children with particular needs will be challenged and motivated by differentiated work given by the teacher appropriate to his or her needs.
 Teachers will also use questions that allow all children to maintain their involvement in the lesson and demonstrate their knowledge and abilities.
-If necessary, arrangements willbe made for a child to work on individualised tasks or devices appropriate to their specific needs.
+If necessary, special arrangements will be made for a child to work on individualised tasks appropriate to their specific needs.
 Liaison with the Special Needs Co-ordinator will sometimes be necessary.
-Children will be challenged and motivated by differentiated work given by the teacher appropriate to their needs.
+More able children will be challenged and motivated by differentiated work given by the teacher appropriate to his or her needs.